-The Common Info Length subfield indicates the number of octets in the Common Info field, including the one octet for the Common Info Length subfield
+The Common Info Length subfield indicates the number of octets in the Common Info field, including the one octet for the Common Info Length subfield (#17908).

 …

-NOTE—The absence of the Link Info field indicates that information is requested for all APs affiliated with the target AP MLD.
+NOTE—The absence of the Link Info field indicates that information is requested for all APs affiliated with the target AP MLD (#17967) (see 35.3.4.2 (Use of multi-link probe request and response)).